liferay/liferay-docs/develop/tutorials/articles/liferay-faces/02-understanding-liferay-faces-bridge.markdown

     </context-param>

-The default value of the `com.liferay.faces.bridge.bridgeRequestScopePreserved` param is `false`, meaning that Liferay Faces Bridge would cause the `BridgeRequestScope` to end after the `RENDER_PHASE` of the portlet lifecycle.
+The default value of the `com.liferay.faces.bridge.bridgeRequestScopePreserved` param is `false`, meaning that Liferay Faces Bridge causes the `BridgeRequestScope` to end after the `RENDER_PHASE` of the portlet lifecycle.
 Setting the value to `true` causes Liferay Faces Bridge to allow the `BridgeRequestScope` to last until the next `ACTION_PHASE` or `EVENT_PHASE` of